-- What’s the Difference between a Channel Subscription and a Membership?
+What's the Difference between a Channel Subscription and Membership?

-- How Do You Set Up a YouTube Membership for Your Channel?
+How Do You Set Up a YouTube Membership on Your Channel?

 YouTube channel memberships give creators the option to add a monthly subscription option (different from channel subscriptions, though, as we explain below) to their page and individual videos that would allow fans to give them money every month.
 In exchange, you’ll get bonuses like emojis, badges, and exclusive content (plus the knowledge that you’re helping out a wonderful creator).

 The feature was first introduced to YouTube in 2018.
 It’s similar to sites like Patreon, Ko-fi, and feels like a combination of them and the subscription option offered on popular streaming platform Twitch.
 Not all channels are eligible to offer membership subscriptions, however, which we’ll discuss in more detail later.

 Admittedly, YouTube could have done a better job naming these two features, as it feels a little confusing, but because they weren’t introduced at the same time we’ll give ’em a pass.
 Subscribing to a channel lets you “follow” it, and all of its new videos are automatically added to your dedicated “Subscriptions” page.
 It’s an easy way to stay up to date with all of the videos from your favorite creators in a curated feed.
 Additionally, simply subscribing does not mean you are pledging any monthly money or accessing any members-only perks.